jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Problems

 Wait, wait, wait.
 FaceTime worked, so did Instagram, and Google Maps.
 But is the medical records "lever" stuck?
 What will the ER doctor assess you by in case of a flood of patients?

 Did I hear that right, you aren't in contact with your doctor?
 What about your pharmacist?
 You're waiting on hold with your insurance company!
 Insurance is basically a bank-account for disasters, and you now during a pandemic you have no idea how much money you have?

 This all sounds like I'm talking to someone living through the 1918 Spanish Flu Pandemic.
 It's like science-fiction in reverse.
 Because, if someone in 1918 was teleported to 2020, they'd fit in just fine.

-Well, at least many of our students, teachers, and workers can work, learn, and collaborate from home in these tough times.
+Well, at least many of our students, teachers, and workers can learn, work, and collaborate from home in these tough times.

 WHAT!
 You’re still driving to work!
 Or worse, your work or school is closed!

 What the fuck is wrong with your laptop and the internet at home?
 Wasn't there a plan to keep things moving in case of earthquakes (San Francisco 1989), riots (Vancouver 2011), hurricanes (New Orleans 2005), great fires (Fort McMurray 2016), floods (New Jersey 2012), and blizzards (every winter in North America)?

-Of course we didn't have a plan for this Covid-19 outbreak; because we don't have a plan for any disaster.
+Of course we didn't have a plan for this Covid-19 outbreak.
+Because we don't have a plan for any disaster.
 And that's because our way of life is being controlled by a select amount of people looking to protect their high-paying jobs.

-I was insurance company claims adjuster for eight years, the person with the checkbook you talk to after car accidents and house fires.
+I was insurance claims adjuster for eight years, the person with the checkbook you talk to after car accidents and house fires.
 And even in an industry that supposed to plan for the worst and promote a low-risk lifestyle, all of us adjusters had to drive into an office during heat-waves, blizzards, and ice-storms.

 It's quite surreal to speak with people who had a horrible car crash on the same roads your boss is demanding you drive.
 You can have a debate about telecommuting versus offices.
 But not when there's three feet of snow on the streets.

 This speaks to our society's fundamental problem.
 Regular people aren't ready for bad times because we aren't free to decide what's best for ourselves in the good times.

 It's our own fault.
-We're so powerless against the coronavirus pandemic, because we've given the levers of power in our schools, companies, bureaucracies, and hospitals to the same people that were making us unhappy with our lives.
+Our society is shutting down during this coronavirus pandemic, because we've given the levers of power in our schools, companies, bureaucracies, and hospitals to the same people that were giving us unhappy lives.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/JitteryBrokenFlickertailsquirrel' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
 _Please enable the sound._

 ## Unhappy is a Sign of an Unhealthy Society

 Our workplaces are riddled with too many bureaucrats and managers.
 This way of life made us very unhappy.
 I wrote a book to try to convince you, it also made us dangerously complacent too.
-And now, sadly, it's obvious for everyone to see and feel everytime we hear "it's getting closer".
+And now, sadly, it's obvious for everyone to see and feel everytime we hear "the virus is getting closer".

 Our society is fragile, because our "eight different bosses" micro-management culture has been running our hospitals, insurance companies, banks, and so many other industries, for generations.

 As a result, when do use our education system, make a claim, try to understand our mortgage, it's like we're still renting DVDs from Blockbuster.
 As in, we're stuck with the hours of operation, DVD selection, and corporate policies of the rich and powerful with no ability to have our say.

 Having our say makes all the difference in the world.
-It's the difference between being lost at sea with a radio, hearing people decide where to search for you.
-And having a two-way radio communicating where you are.
+It's the difference between being lost at sea with a radio hearing the search parties.
+And having a two-way radio so you can tell the rescuers where you are.

 But, why would the eight different bosses give you the power to have your say?
-They're living large on money and prestige.
-Remember, the one with the money has the control, and the one who needs it, is under control.
+They're living large on money and prestige, and the one with the money has the control, and the one who needs it, are under control.

 So, now, regular people have super-advanced apps like Skype, Instagram, and Google Maps in their private lives.
 But, we're all watching CNN, reading random bullshit, and wondering how we'll earn a livng while a novel disease is searching the globe for human hosts.